 Mr Martin's research revealed nurses' desire to personalise their scrubs while on shift, influencing the design of STRYDE.

 “The customisation options for STRYDE were informed directly through nurses' comments on what they would add to existing footwear to make them more appealing.
-One nurse stated she wanted more colours, stating: 'As someone who has been wearing the same coloured scrubs for 11 years, I like to express my personality through different colours.'
+One nurse said she wanted more colours, stating: 'As someone who has been wearing the same coloured scrubs for 11 years, I like to express my personality through different colours.'
 Creating a product that effectively balances the end-users' wants and needs is crucial for success, so implementing the want of varied colourways and customisation into the final design criteria was essential.”

 STRYDE received the sportswear design/walking and running category award at the Fit Sport Design Awards.